-MIP is launched with the aim of promoting home ownership in Hong Kong by enabling high loan-tovalue financing for homebuyers to reduce their down payment burden.
+MIP is launched with the aim of promoting home ownership in Hong Kong by enabling high loan-to-value financing for home buyers to reduce their down payment burden.
 Under the MIP, the Group acts as an insurer to provide mortgage insurance cover for a premium on mortgage loans advanced by participating lenders in excess of the lending limits imposed by the Hong Kong Monetary Authority.
 The MIP has gained increasing public receptiveness since inception in March 1999.
-The 2019 enhancements to the MIP were followed by a drastic surge in demand.
-The total amount of loan drawn down in 2020 was HK\$98.3 billion, almost tripling that of the preceding year (2019: HK\$33.3 billion).
+The 2019 enhancements to the MIP were followed by a drastic surge in demand in 2020 and 2021.
+The total amount of loan drawn down in 2021 was HK\$132.6 billion, increased by 34.9% as compared to the preceding year (2020: HK\$98.3 billion).

-Fixed-rate Mortgage Pilot Scheme
+Fixed Rate Mortgage Scheme

-Fixed-rate Mortgage Pilot Scheme is launched with the aim of providing an alternative financing option to homebuyers for mitigating their risks arising from interest rate volatility, thereby enhancing banking stability in the long run.
-The pilot scheme offers through banks fixed-rate mortgages with a tenor of 10, 15 or 20 years, and the Group will then purchase all of them from their originators under the Fixed Adjustable Rate Mortgage Programme.
-The aggregate loan amount of this pilot scheme is HK\$1 billion and the maximum loan amount of each residential mortgage is HK\$10 million.
-A short video was produced to introduce to the public the features and benefits of the pilot scheme.
+Fixed Rate Mortgage Scheme is launched with the aim of providing an alternative financing option to home buyers for mitigating their risks arising from interest rate volatility, thereby enhancing banking stability in the long run.
+The scheme offers through banks fixed-rate mortgages with a tenor of 10, 15 or 20 years.
+The Group will then purchase these mortgages from their originators under the Fixed Adjustable Rate Mortgage Programme.
+The maximum loan amount of each residential mortgage is HK\$10 million.
+To continue filling the market gap in respect of fixed-rate mortgage products, the scheme was made permanent in November 2021.
+Starting from February 2022, the Group determines the fixed interest rates from time to time in accordance with factors such as cost of funds, business and market conditions, and announces the fixed interest rates monthly.